hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 ##### Head-only evaluation

-Once the head `*if` is known, Nablla enforces the following rule:
+Once the head `*if` is known, Sercrod enforces the following rule:

 - Only the head `*if` node actually evaluates and resolves the whole chain.
 - When `renderNode` is called on a `*elseif` or `*else` node that belongs to a chain, it immediately returns without rendering, because the head has already handled the chain.:contentReference[oaicite:10]{index=10}